Author bio

 I have a masters degree in economics that I use sparingly.
 I also got halfway to qualifying as a chef, and was a personal trainer.
 My husband is a professional football coach, but, like me, zigged before he zagged.
 Personally, I’d like him to coach me a bit more, but he says he’s never been able to tell me what to do.
 While we were zigging, we travelled around Australia together in a troop carrier called Tony Adams, and that was when I started writing.

 I surf most days.
 I love it.
-I am a member of the infamous North Narrabeen Boardriders’ Club, and an occasional contributor at White Horses surf magazine.
+I am a competing member of the infamous North Narrabeen Boardriders’ Club, and an occasional contributor at White Horses surf magazine.

 Pic by Michael Kellerman